scurry222/holberton-system_engineering-devops/0x19-postmortem/README.md

 ## Corrective/Preventative measures
 Through unittests or testing code before pushing, this problem could have been avoided.
 Integrate pretesting before pushing code to production.
+Or, commit small changes so you can look though the change history easily on GitHub